weizhao-BME/metis-project3/README.md

 and are more likely to reject applications if:

-- The load is not subject to HOEPA regulations
+- The loan is not subject to HOEPA regulations
 - The property is used as principal residence
 - The applicants have high debt-to-income ratios
 - The property is not primarily used for a business or commercial purpose